btavr/translator/README.md

-This is a small translation app with Azure Cognitive Services based on the Microsoft documentation!
+This is a small translation app with Azure Cognitive Services based on the Microsoft documentation.